paustint/socketio-node-cluster-test/README.md

 # Heroku / Node Cluster / Socket.io Test

 This is a proof of concept application to prove that Heroku cannot handle socket.io polling transports while using Node clusters.
+(I thought it would not work, but turns our that it did work....)

 The problem is that all the "sticky session" solutions have all of the workers using a random port on their server.listen(), and Heroku blocks all ports aside from `process.env.PORT`.